SonikPixelz901/Aerostrix-Browser/README.md

 ## Overview

-**Aerostrix Browser** is simple browser made mostly in C++.
+**Aerostrix Browser** is simple browser made mostly in Rust.
 You can use it, or get the code and modify it to whatever you like.
-This is more of a project for me to learn C++ rather than make the next-gen browser.
+This is more of a project for me to learn Rust rather than make the next-gen browser.
 For now.

-> ⚠️ This project is intended for me to learn C++.
+> ⚠️ This project is intended for me to learn Rust.
 It is (for now) not serious and may come with serious flaws or security issues.

 ## Features